Hebrew Bible

 Everything You Need to Know to Celebrate Shavuot

 Shavuot is a Jewish holiday that is observed on the 6th of the Hebrew month of Sivan, which often occurs in May or June.
-Shavuot 2023 begins at sundown on Thursday, May 25, and is observed for one day in Israel and for two days in traditional communities elsewhere.
+This year Shavuot will begin at sundown on Tuesday, June 11, 2024, and will be observed for one day in Israel and for two days in traditional communities elsewhere.

 Shavuot is also one of the Jewish holidays that many people often know the least about.
 Whether this is your first Shavuot or your 50th, read on to learn more about the history of this fascinating holiday, as well as how it’s celebrated in modern times in Israel and around the world!